nqpz/indirectassassin/README.txt

 win.
 To indirectly kill a professor, you must pick up dangerous items and place them so that the professors stumble upon them, and remove good items, so that professors don't stumble over them.
 There are several types of items, and they affect the professors in different ways.
+To pick up an item, just enter its tile.

 An important part of playing on any map is thus to figure out how many professors exist and which items are available.
 Unless the cheat mode is used,